-"My mother's maiden name is Boyle," he shouted.
+"My mother's maiden name is Boyle."
+He hissed like a snake.
 "Maybe you've heard of us.
 We owned Cork and areas east, like Youghal.
 We bought all the lands that Sir Walter Raleigh was given by good Queen Bess for routing your puny forefathers in the Desmond Rebellion.
-We ruled from Lismore Castle until Lord Muscry attacked us during the Confederate Wars in sixteen forty three.
+We ruled from Lismore Castle until Lord Muscry attacked us during the Confederate Wars in 1643..
 Maybe he was mad after we destroyed Kilbrittain Castle and the McCarthy Reagh Clan the year before.
 Then we lay siege and destroyed Blarney.